 If your child qualifies, we will assess your child’s development three times: at the start of the study, after four months, and at the end the study, about seven months after you started.
 The assessments will take place at the UW.
 At these visits you will also be asked to fill out questionnaires about your child’s development, your feelings about being a parent and about the study intervention.
-Finally, there will be some videotaping that we will ask you to do at home a few times a week.
+Finally, there will be some videotaping that we will ask you to do at home a few times.
 We supply the camera, so all you have to do is run it.

 What will my family get out of the study?